dhhepting/dhhepting.github.io/_assignments/CS-428_828/I-01-empathize-2020-10m.md

       1. One "activity" that allows you to assign a grade upon completion
       1. One "resource" whose access is restricted based on the grade earned from your activity

-1. Describe whatever opportunities for redesign that you find by describing it (or them) in terms of your personal experience of completing your activity.
+1. Describe whatever opportunities for redesign that you find by relating it (or them) in terms of your personal experience of completing your activity.

 ### Submission